 Of course, in addition to being someone who can take care of some of your business-related responsibilities, a good manager is one who has some contacts that can help you in your music career - contacts at labels, with promoters and agents, with the press, and so on.
 It is where it gets tricky in weighing up how important a manager could be for you.
 Finding a manager who meets both of these criteria takes one thing that is often in short supply for up and coming musicians - money.

-The bottom line is this: if you're just getting started in the music industry, and you're still at the stage where you're looking for a label, just starting to play shows and so on, you shouldn't divert money from doing things like recording or promoting your music to hire a big money manager.
-Your best options for management are these:
+If you're just getting started in the music industry, and you're still at the stage where you're looking for a label.
+You may be just starting to play shows and so on.
+If this is the case, you shouldn't divert money from doing things like recording or promoting your music to hire a big money manager.

 Of course, these kinds of management don't have to be mutually exclusive.
 You can have a friend on board helping you out with stuff at the same time that you are looking for a bigger music manager.